renerocksai/real-prog-qwerty/README.md

 1. Symmetrical symbol layout (parens, brackets, curlies)
 2. Removing the need for SHIFT by putting numerical digits on the SHIFT row instead

-The main idea for me was a good symbol layout with the main focus being on a somewhat symmetrical layout of opening and closing braces, brackets, and parentheses.
+The main idea for me was a good symbol layout with a symmetrical layout of opening and closing braces, brackets, and parentheses.
 That means, the finger used to close is the same finger on the other hand, like: left index finger for opening parens, right index finger for closing parens.

-The second idea was, having those symbols accessible without needing to press the SHIFT key.
+The second idea was having those symbols accessible without having to press the SHIFT key.
 Intuitively it made sense immediately that I type numbers far less frequently than I type those brackets, parens, and curly braces.
-And pressing SHIFT+1 instead of 1 is really not a big deal.
+Pressing SHIFT+1 instead of 1 is really not a big deal.

 ## Implementing it
 Since parens are already present on the number row, only four symbols have to be replaced to make space for brackets and curly braces.
 Regarding placement, all of the opening and closing symbols must be easily accessible for me.
-On my keyboard that means, using 2, 3, 4 and 7, 8, 9 keys which are reachable easily by extending my ring, middle, and index fingers.
+On my keyboard that means using the 2, 3, 4 and 7, 8, 9 keys which are reachable easily by extending my ring, middle, and index fingers.

 So this boils down to the following mapping: